Be a Part of God’s Plan for the Nations

 When as a teenager I was too sick to travel, I donated a percentage of my babysitting money to international organizations with a gospel-passion to spread the message of Christ globally.
 One of those ministries was Revive Our Hearts.
 My financial investment was small—but it was given to a big God, who was more than able to multiply my portion and use it for His mighty purposes.
 Every time a testimony was shared after a project was funded, it made my heart sing.

 Fifteen years later, I still feel that way.
 That’s why I wanted to be the one to tell you about this year’s #GivingTuesday campaign.
-Today, November 29, Revive Our Hearts has the God-sized goal of raising $150,000 to provide core podcasts for women in French, Portuguese, and Spanish speaking countries.
-Every single donation made today will help women hear truth from God’s Word.
+Today, December 2, Revive Our Hearts has the goal of raising $115,000 to fund biblically-rich resources for Vietnamese and Khmer-speaking women around the world.
+Every single donation made today will help women hear truth from God’s Word in their heart language.

 Will you prayerfully consider giving to this campaign?
 Pray now and continue to pray—as the podcasts are created, as they’re published, and as women hear hope in their own language.